Cyguy1999/holbertonschool-low_level_programming/0x00-hello_world/README.md

-s is the start of using c
+This is the start of C